 “People report they exercised for themselves, but also because they want feel wanted,” Paul Keable, chief strategy officer at Ashley Madison told Fatherly.
 “And that’s part of the reason people commit infidelity, too.”

 Exercise may even spur a cheater onward.
 Studies have shown that exercise increases an individual’s libido, which may leave a jogging wife frustrated by her couch-potato husband.
 And there’s strong evidence that spouses with misaligned sex drives are more likely to cheat.
 “Sex is a huge issue when there’s an imbalance between two people,” Keable says.
 “And it’s not only on the male side.”

-At the same time, experts are reluctant to say that working out is a risk factor for infidelity, or that exercise has any causal relationship with cheating.
+At the same time, experts are reluctant to say that working out is a risk factor for infidelity, or that exercise has any causal relationship with cheating (unless your husband looking at abs workouts for men seeking six-packs; then you’re in trouble).
 “I wouldn’t say exercise is a cause of sign of infidelity, but there is a space between couples that gets bigger when one person takes up something like exercise and the other person doesn’t come along with them,” Keable warns.
 “Are you having disagreements about each other’s intimate wants and needs?
 Do you know where this need for physical fitness coming from?
 There have to be other causal elements to suggest that there may be something going on.”